MicrosoftDocs/power-platform/power-platform/admin/live-chat-support.md

 ## Availability

-Live chat with persistence isn't available for every type of support issue.
+Live chat with persistence isn't available for every type of support request.
 We're working to expand this feature to cover more issue types to enhance your support experience.